-St. Thomas Aquinas is truly one of the most influential saints, his work helping to define and articulate many Catholic doctrines in addition to harmonizing the faith with the natural light of human reason.
-Because of this, he is the patron saint of students and Catholic schools.
+St. Thomas Aquinas is truly one of the most influential saints of the Church, his work helping to define and articulate many Catholic doctrines in addition to harmonizing the faith with the natural light of human reason.
+Because of this, he is the patron saint of philosophers, theologians, apologists, scholars, students, schools, colleges and universities, learning and academics, and chastity.
 St. Thomas Aquinas, pray for us!

 Prayer of Saint Thomas Aquinas